Avi J. Cohen

 Avi was an early adopter of technologies.
 After a 2003 visit to the University of Central Florida (award-winning pioneers in online and blended learning) he created a UCF-like 10-week faculty development course call do TEL (Technology Enhanced Learning), training instructors interested in transforming traditional courses into blended and online formats.

-Professor Cohen is the winner of numerous teaching awards, including the 3M Teaching Fellowship, Canada’s most prestigious national award for educational leadership.
+Professor Cohen is a member of the American Economic Association Committee on Economic Education (AEACEE), and the winner of numerous teaching awards, including the 3M Teaching Fellowship, Canada’s most prestigious national award for educational leadership.